 The Plan has a plan year deductible.
-The deductible is the amount of covered expenses that are paid by each member before benefits are payable by the Plan.
-The amount of the deductible is shown in section 2.2.
-Covered services, whether performed in-network or out-of-network, accumulate toward the plan year deductible.
-No family will be required to satisfy more than the total family deductible as shown in section 2.2, no matter how many members are in the family.
+The deductible amounts are shown in section 2.2 and are is the amount of covered expenses that are paid by each member before benefits are payable by the Plan.
+In-network and out-of-network amounts accumulate separately.
 After the deductible has been satisfied, benefits will be paid according to section 2.2.
+When a per member deductible is met, benefits for that member will be paid according to section 2.2.
+If coverage is for more than one member, the per member deductible applies only until the total family deductible is reached.
 Expenses applied toward the plan year deductible apply towards the out-of-pocket maximum.